jamesporter/2000reviews/README.md

 from base.html

+Then deploy.
+On Windows of Mac you can use the little Google App Engine Launcher App to do this for you.

+Note that due to caching changes may not be immediately available.
+You might want to manually clear out the cache to see changes immediately.

 # Optional

 The default look is boring Bootstrap default.
 You might want to drop in something nicer.
 [Bootswatch](http://bootswatch.com/) is one good/easy/free option.